Notes

 On tombstone a bird with the letters PHC, which stand for Protected Home

 Circle located in Sharon, PA. was twin brother of Lewis Edward.
-Killed in a
+Killed in

 mining accident.
 Fern E. Bowman wanted to marry him but ended up marring